Match Group (NASDAQ:MTCH) Price Target Cut to $85.00

-Match Group (NASDAQ:MTCH – Get Rating) had its price objective dropped by research analysts at Cowen from $100.00 to $85.00 in a report released on Tuesday, The Fly reports.
-Cowen’s price target points to a potential upside of 99.81% from the stock’s current price.
+Match Group (NASDAQ:MTCH – Get Rating) had its target price decreased by analysts at Cowen from $100.00 to $85.00 in a note issued to investors on Tuesday, Stock Target Advisor reports.
+The brokerage currently has an “outperform” rating on the technology company’s stock.
+Cowen’s price target would suggest a potential upside of 93.23% from the company’s previous close.

-Other research analysts have also issued reports about the company.
-JPMorgan Chase & Co. lowered their price objective on Match Group from $90.00 to $75.00 in a research report on Tuesday, October 4th.
-Cowen lowered their price objective on Match Group from $128.00 to $100.00 and set an “outperform” rating for the company in a research report on Thursday, August 4th.
-Barclays lowered their price objective on Match Group to $64.00 in a research report on Tuesday, August 9th.
-Stifel Nicolaus assumed coverage on Match Group in a research report on Wednesday, September 14th.
-They set a “hold” rating and a $62.00 price target for the company.
-Finally, StockNews.com assumed coverage on Match Group in a research report on Wednesday, October 12th.
-They set a “sell” rating for the company.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and fifteen have issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $88.27.
+Several other brokerages have also issued reports on MTCH.
+Oppenheimer dropped their price target on Match Group from $100.00 to $78.00 and set an “outperform” rating for the company in a research note on Thursday, August 4th.
+Truist Financial dropped their price target on Match Group from $68.00 to $56.00 and set a “hold” rating for the company in a research note on Monday.
+Susquehanna lowered their target price on Match Group from $100.00 to $85.00 and set a “positive” rating for the company in a research note on Thursday, August 4th.
+BTIG Research lowered Match Group to a “neutral” rating in a research note on Tuesday, August 9th.
+Finally, Stifel Nicolaus assumed coverage on Match Group in a research note on Wednesday, September 14th.
+They issued a “hold” rating and a $62.00 target price for the company.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and fifteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Match Group currently has a consensus rating of “Moderate Buy” and an average price target of $87.59.

 Insider Buying and Selling at Match Group